 - People who are interested in using online education tools to advance their current skills can check out Udemy, Coursera, Treehouse, Ruby Koans, egghead, and Pluralsight.

 - SoloLearn, freeCodeCamp, and W3Schools are free alternatives for people looking to learn programming languages.

 - You can also check out Bubble no-code bootcamps to learn how to make products without coding.
 Learn more about Bubble in our review.

 How does Covalence compare to Pathrise?

 Covalence is a bootcamp for people who are interested in learning how to become a software engineer from scratch.
 At Pathrise, job-seekers in our program should already have some background in their field of interest so that they can participate fully in our industry workshops, which prepare students for the questions they will see in their technical interviews.

 Pathrise helps you land the best possible job.
 Our mentors have years of experience on both sides of the hiring table.
 Fellows receive 1-on-1 support every step of the way.
 Pathrise focuses on technical and behavioral interviewing, as well as resume and LinkedIn optimization, portfolio building, reverse recruiting lessons, and negotiation guidance.

 Our program is flexible.
-There are only 4 hours of group sessions per week.
+There are only 2-4 hours of sessions per week.
 Fellows can schedule 1-on-1 sessions as needed.
 We personalize our curriculum to target each fellow’s specific needs.
-The Pathrise income share agreement is 9% of their first year’s salary and we never require upfront payments or deposits.
+The Pathrise income share means fellows don’t have to pay anything until they start working at a job they love and we never require upfront payments or deposits.